kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 <!--TODO-->

+### MachineHealthCheck

+A "MachineHealthCheck" defines a set of conditions for Nodes which allow the user to specify when a Node should be considered unhealthy.
+If the Node matches the unhealthy conditions for a given user configured time, the MachineHealthCheck initiates remediation of the Node.

+Remediation of Nodes is performed by deleting the Machine that created the Node.
+MachineHealthChecks will only remediate Nodes if they are owned by a MachineSet, this ensures that the Kubernetes cluster does not lose capacity, as the MachineSet will create a new Machine to replace the failed Machine.

 ### BootstrapData

 BootstrapData contains the machine or node role specific initialization data (usually cloud-init) used by the infrastructure provider to bootstrap a machine into a node.